-1. Deliver a preliminary audit report to the pharmacy within ninety (90) forty-five (45) calendar days after conclusion of the audit;
+1. Deliver a preliminary audit report to the pharmacy within ninety (90) calendar days after conclusion of the audit;

-- 2. Allow the pharmacy at least sixty (60) forty-five (45) calendar days following receipt of the preliminary audit report in which to produce documentation to address any discrepancy found during the audit; provided, however, a pharmacy may request an extension, not to exceed an additional sixty (60) forty-five (45) calendar days; - 3.
+- 2. Allow the pharmacy at least sixty (60) ninety (90) calendar days following receipt of the preliminary audit report in which to produce documentation to address any discrepancy found during the audit; provided, however, a pharmacy may request an extension, not to exceed an additional sixty (60) calendar days; - 3.
 Deliver a final audit report to the pharmacy signed by the auditor within one hundred twenty (120) ninety (90) calendar days after receipt of the preliminary audit report or final appeal, as provided for in Section 356.3 of this title, whichever is later; - 4.
-Allow the pharmacy at least ninety (90) calendar days following receipt of the final audit report in which to produce documentation to address any discrepancy disputed in the final report; provided, however, a pharmacy may request an extension, not to exceed an additional ninety (90) calendar days; - 5.
 Recoup any disputed funds after final internal disposition of the audit, including the appeals process as provided for in Section 356.3 of this title.
-Unless otherwise agreed by the parties, future payments to the pharmacy may be withheld pending finalization of the audit should the identified discrepancy exceed Twenty-five Thousand Dollars (\$25,000.00); and

-5. 6.
-Not accrue interest during the audit and appeal period.

-- F. G. Each entity conducting an audit shall provide a copy of the final audit results, and a final audit report upon request, after completion of any review process to the plan sponsor. - G. H. 1.
+Unless otherwise agreed by the parties, future payments to the pharmacy may be withheld pending finalization of the audit should the identified discrepancy exceed Twenty-five Thousand Dollars (\$25,000.00); and - 5.
+Not accrue interest during the audit and appeal period. - \overline{F} .
+G. Each entity conducting an audit shall provide a copy of the final audit results, and a final audit report upon request, after completion of any review process to the plan sponsor. - $\frac{G{\bullet}}{H{\bullet}}$ 1.
 The full amount of any recoupment on an on-site audit shall be refunded to the plan sponsor.
-Except as provided for in paragraph 2 of this subsection, a charge or assessment for an audit shall not be based, directly or indirectly, on amounts recouped. - 2.
-This subsection does not prevent the entity conducting the audit from charging or assessing the responsible party, directly or indirectly, based on amounts recouped if both of the following conditions are met: - a. the plan sponsor and the entity conducting the audit have a contract that explicitly states the percentage charge or assessment to the plan sponsor, and - b. a commission to an agent or employee of the entity conducting the audit is not based, directly or indirectly, on amounts recouped. - H. I. Unless superseded by state or federal law, auditors shall only have access to previous audit reports on a particular pharmacy conducted by the auditing entity for the same pharmacy benefits manager, health plan or insurer.
-An auditing vendor contracting with multiple pharmacy benefits managers or health insurance plans shall not use audit reports or other information gained from an
+Except as provided for in paragraph 2 of this subsection, a charge or assessment for an audit shall not be based, directly or indirectly, on amounts recouped.

+- 2. This subsection does not prevent the entity conducting the audit from charging or assessing the responsible party, directly or indirectly, based on amounts recouped if both of the following conditions are met: - a. the plan sponsor and the entity conducting the audit have a contract that explicitly states the percentage charge or assessment to the plan sponsor, and - b. a commission to an agent or employee of the entity conducting the audit is not based, directly or indirectly, on amounts recouped.
-'''

-audit on a particular pharmacy to conduct another audit for a different pharmacy benefits manager or health insurance plan.
+H. I. Unless superseded by state or federal law, auditors shall only have access to previous audit reports on a particular pharmacy conducted by the auditing entity for the same pharmacy benefits manager, health plan or insurer.
+An auditing vendor contracting with multiple pharmacy benefits managers or health insurance plans shall not use audit reports or other information gained from an audit on a particular pharmacy to conduct another audit for a different pharmacy benefits manager or health insurance plan.

-'''